reflex-dev/reflex-web/docs/hosting/self-hosting.md

 # Self Hosting

-When available, we recommend using `reflex deploy`, but you can also host your apps yourself in the meantime.
+We recommend using `reflex deploy`, but if this does not fit your use case then you can also host your apps yourself.

 Clone your code to a server and install the [requirements]({getting_started.installation.path}).